abey79/vpype/docs/cookbook.rst

     plotter_unit_length = "0.02488mm"   # numeric values in pixel or string with units
     pen_count = 6                       # number of pen supported by the plotter

+    info = "Plot configuration..."      # (optional) human-readable information on how
+                                        # the plotter must be configured for this
+                                        # configuration to work as expected

 In the configuration file, all numerical values are in CSS pixel unit (1/96th of an inch).
 Alternatively, strings containing the numerical value with a unit can be used and will be correctly interpreted.